Resume, Cover Letter, Jobs, Interview and Career Tips

 Your resume format will have a massive impact on how you build your PT resume.
 Most of the time, a chronological resume format will work best, especially if you’re an experienced physical therapist.
 This format will emphasize your work experience section.
 However, entry-level physical therapists will want a resume that focuses on skills.
 You could choose the functional or combination formats.
 The type of format may impact how much information you include, but all formats will include the following headings on the resume.

 One of the best ways to create your resume is to draw from a physical therapist resume example.
 If you want an easier way to create your physical therapist resume, check out the resume examples at ResumeNerd.
-You can then create your resume with the resume builder.
+You can then create your resume with the resume creator.

 Contact information